How to Become an Informatics Nurse

 3. Gain RN Nursing Experience

-Depending on your chosen program of study, you may be required to complete a minimum of 130 to 150 clinical hours, a practicum, or an supervised internship.
-Some programs may even request letters of recommendation along with one or two years of work experience with relevance to health informatics.
+Depending on your chosen program of study, you may be required to complete a minimum of 130 to 150 clinical hours, a practicum, or a supervised internship.
+Some programs may request letters of recommendation and one or two years of work experience relevant to health informatics.

 Informatics Nurse Salary